La Tele (Peruvian TV network): History

 In January 2013, the channel relaunched with premieres of international series in the evening hours and some short programs aimed at women.

-In April 2015, Global TV was replaced by Red TV and the entire childish and youth programming moved to the channel.
+In April 2015, Global TV was replaced by Red TV and the entire children and youth programming moved to the channel.
 In November that year, the channel's logo color switched to yellow.

-In April 2017, the channel added more soap operas to its programming and continued the cartoon block in the morning, as well as the inclusion of more American films, series, comedies and reality shows.
+In April 2017, the channel added more telenovelas to its programming and continued the cartoon block in the morning, as well as the inclusion of more American films, series, comedies and reality shows.
 Disney's youth series and comedies were shared with its sister channel NexTV.

-Since January 2018, the channel has increased the hours of the childish and youth block to 10 hours.
+Since January 2018, the channel has increased the airtime of the children and youth block to 10 hours.
 The rest of the programming consists of American police series and some reality shows.
 In February that year, La Tele changed its aspect ratio from 4:3 to 16:9.
 Since June, it began broadcasting infomercials from the natural food companies Fitosana and Nutrsa Life in its programming.
 On July 4, it changed its graphic package with the launch of a new logo and look.
 In September, Disney's youth series and comedies returned to the channel after the name change from NexTV to América Next (today Global).